Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 • Severe anemia requiring treatment

-Navigating short-term disability alongside other benefits like the Family and Medical Leave Act FMLA and paid family leave can feel like solving a Rubik's cube blindfolded.
+Navigating short-term disability alongside FMLA and paid family leave can feel like solving a puzzle blindfolded.
+Here's the basic framework:

 • Short-term disability runs concurrently with FMLA and provides wage replacement during your physical recovery